johnsengendo/Digital-Forensics/README.md

 So the generator was trained on becoming better to fool the discriminator and the discriminator trained on becoming better in categorising fake and real fashion data.

-The [algorithim](digital_forensics_project.py) can be run in Colab with GPU enabled or locally as a Jupyter notebook.
+The [algorithim](digital_forensics_project.py) can be run on the cloud via Colab with GPU enabled or locally as a Jupyter notebook.